晚年唯好靜

 "[t]he physical events that cause [...] auditory perceptions are not represented within my auditory field, so a description of the intentional object is not a description of the physical events.
 The auditory field, unlike the visual field, does not depict its cause" (Scruton 2009, 26).

-This statement captures what Scruton means with sounds as 'pure events' existing in a 'virtual world'.
-Scruton's phenomenology is accurate even when listening to, for example, Feldman's piano music.
-Musical attunement is by its nature non-dual and perceived as 'mind-only'.
+Scruton's phenomenology of sounds as 'pure events' existing in a non-physical world (which Scruton calls 'virtual) is accurate even when listening to Feldman's piano quiet music.
+Musical attunement is by its nature a state in which sounds present therein are perceived as non-dual and 'mind-only'.
 This nonduality is one of the most powerful aspects of music; we are temporarily freed from the subject-object realist perspective that locates sound in a material world outside of us.
-While a realist-materialist worldview hinders Thomas and Grubbs from writing accounts that stay true to this nonduality, we also understand what aspect of the listening experience Grubbs and Thomas gesticulate towards.
+While a realist-materialist worldview hinders Thomas and Grubbs from writing accounts that stay true to this nonduality, it is not difficult to understand what aspect of the listening experience Grubbs and Thomas try to describe.
 We only have to find other words to describe it.
-Quiet music can have a remarkable way of intimating and including in our aesthetic relishing the expanded field of indeterminate non-musical aspects of our experience (which includes both space and ambient sounds).
+This is how I would describe it: quiet music can have a remarkable way of intimating and including in our aesthetic relishing the expanded field of indeterminate non-musical aspects of our experience (which includes both space and ambient sounds).

 Another perspective on quiet music is provided by Toshimaru Nakamura.
 When reading the liner notes to the record "Meeting at Off Site", we find Nakamura describing the music presented on these discs in the following way: "[t]he sound in these performances is often so feeble that it welcomes into the music noises from outside, such as the whistle of a tofu vendor and the wooden clappers of people calling 'beware of fire' as they walk through the neighborhood” (in Novak 2010, 36-60).
 Here, as well, we understand perfectly well the musical attunement that Nakamura gesticulates towards with these words, but I would like to question the implied causal connection between feeble sounds on the one hand and the welcoming of noises from the outside on the other.
 That music is quiet does not by any means guarantee that the whistle of a tofu vendor is welcomed into the experience, nor that we take any pleasure in something as uncomfortable as Grubb's idea of 'straining to listen' or being 'aware of the exact physical distance between performer and listener'.
 Nor does quietness automatically result in a heightened sense of the space.
 On the contrary, certain music played too quietly simply makes us want to shut external sounds out and demand a louder volume so that we can hear what is going on in the music.
 It is thus not only the quietness that affords a welcoming of the whistle; its usage rather reveals that the musicians have worked with other parameters as well to achieve a certain mode of listening that affords quietness.
 As Thomas rightly comments with regard to the quietness of Feldman, it is a "by-product".